Skip to content

 Keane Johnson

-Managing Director & Senior HR Leader for Microsoft Engineering and Research for the North American – East
+Managing Director & Senior HR Leader for Engineering and Research for the North American – East at Microsoft

 Keane Johnson is the Managing Director & Senior HR Leader for Microsoft Engineering and Research for the North American – East.
 In this role, he is responsible for aligning, establishing, and driving Microsoft’s people priorities in the region.